-Introducing the recipe mash-up that the entire family will love - Low FODMAP Pizza Pasta Bake!
-Using gluten-free noodles for a crust, this pasta bake is one everyone will love.
-It's topped with pasta sauce, pepperoni, and cheese - everything you love about pizza AND pasta!
+Introducing the recipe mash-up that the entire family will love, Pizza Pasta Bake!
+Using gluten free noodles for a crust, then the pasta is topped with pasta sauce, pepperoni, and cheese, everything you love about pizza AND pasta for an easy dinner win.

 Jump to: